Jordan-z5214614/IT-Project-GROUPNAME/README.md

 After the setup has been completed install the requirements listed in the "requirements.txt" from the master or the link: https://github.com/Jordan-z5214614/IT-Project-GROUPNAME/blob/master/requirements.txt

-These are also listed below for your convinence:

-#TODO insert requirements

 After all the Raspberry Pi's have the requirements installed, the Raspberry Pi's can be set up.